 God is not constrained by your sense of fairness.
 His ways are not your ways.
 A God you could fully understand would not be God—He would be a puppet you've dressed in divine clothes.
 The God of Scripture is Other.
 He transcends categories.
 He invades understanding and breaks it open.
 Standing before Him, the appropriate response is not argument.
 It's awe.

 Scripture teaches both: God decrees all things, including salvation.
 And God commands us to preach to all nations, to labor for souls as if outcomes depended entirely on us.
-You don't have to understand how those fit together.
+You do not have to understand how those fit together.
 You have to obey both.
-This is compatibilism you must live out.
+This is the compatibilism you must live out — preaching as if it all depends on you because from your vantage point it does, and praying as if the heavens wait for your intercession because they do.

 Pray for the nations.
 Weep for the perishing.
 Share the gospel with boldness.
-Love people with the fierceness of someone who knows how precious their souls are and how fragile time is.
-Your labor is not in vain, because God wields it.
+Love people with the fierceness of someone who knows how precious a soul is and how fragile time has always been.
+Your labor is not in vain, because God wields it — and the labor itself, the breaking heart, the unceasing prayer, may be one of the means by which He draws the very ones He has chosen.

 The Question Under the Question